deboneil07/url-shortener/README.md

 # Additional Stuff to remember but isnt the most important thing.

-1. `locals` is where stuff from db is stored
+1. `locals` is where stuff from db is stored in SSR
 2. helpful for conditional statements or situations where we need to check
 3. SSR isnt the most necessary thing for backend, frontend frameworks handle those stuff
 4. every thing from backend for now is a pass and play of POST and GET requests